-Classical Echelle Spectrograph for the Apache Point Observatory 3.5-m Telescope
+1. Classical Echelle Spectrograph for the ARC 3.5-m Telescope at Apache Point Observatory, NM

-I am working with collaborators at JHU and NMSU on the design of a new, classical, optical echelle spectrograph for the Apache Point Observatory 3.5-m Telescope.
-Our vision is to replace the venerable ARCES spectrograph, in service for 20 years, with a new instrument using the latest innovations in high-resolution spectrograph design to provide maximal throughput across the wavelength range of 350 nm --- 1000 nm.
+I am working with collaborators at NMSU (Nancy Chanover, PI) and JHU (Steve Smee, Robert Barkhouser, Randy Hammond) on the design (see Wilson et al. 2024) of a new, classical, optical echelle spectrograph for the Astrophysical Research Consortium (ARC) 3.5-m Telescope at Apache Point Observatory in New Mexico.
+Our vision is to replace the venerable ARCES spectrograph, in service for 20 years, with a new instrument using the latest innovations in high-resolution spectrograph design to provide maximal throughput across the wavelength range of 340 nm --- 1000 nm.

-As of Fall 2023 we have a robust conceptual design for a spectrograph with baseline resolution R ~ 32,000 for a 1.7 arcsec slit (4.5 pixel sampling).
+As of Summer 2025 we are close to preliminary design level for a spectrograph with baseline resolution R ~ 32,000 for a 1.7 arcsec slit (4.5 pixel sampling).
 Featuring a white pupil design, the instrument would have dedicated blue and red arms with prism cross-dispersion and refractive cameras.
 The slit length is approx. 6 arcsec.

 A slit change mechanism would also allow the use of a 1.3 arcsec slit to be used along with a high-speed tip-tilt image stabilization mechanism in the fore-optics.
 The tip-tilt system would minimize PSF broadening from sources such as telescope vibration, tracking errors, and, to a lesser extent, atmospheric tip-tilt.
 This slit would provide resolution R ~ 40,000.
 A "Bowen-Walraven" two-slit image slicer would also be available to provide resolution R ~ 64,000.
 The fore-optics will also include an Atmospheric Dispersion Corrector, Slit Viewer, and dedicated Calibration System.